tailorv/webapp/README.md

 # Akan name generator
-#### A web app that generates  Akan names based on the date of birth and gender by determining the day you were born.
+#### A web app that generates  Akan names based on the date of birth & gender by determining the day you were born.
 ![USER INTERFACE](images/app.jpg)

 ![RESULTS](images/result.jpg)